fatedier/frp/README.md

 #### HTTP X-Forwarded-For

-This feature is for http proxy only.
+This feature is for `http` proxies or proxies with the `https2http` and `https2https` plugins enabled.

 You can get user's real IP from HTTP request headers `X-Forwarded-For`.